Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Formal framework

-Analogous results hold for $V^\eps$, which establish that this voting power measure can be interpreted as a generalization of the classic LD model with a specific margin of error, subject to the penalty parameter $\eps$.
+Analogous results hold for $V^\eps$, which establish that this voting weight measure can be interpreted as a generalization of the classic LD model with a specific margin of error, subject to the penalty parameter $\eps$.
+As before, its proof is provided in Appendix \ref{proof_teo_P1delta}.

 \begin{theorem} Let $\calA^n := \{ A \in \calP^n : A_{ij} \in \{0,1\} \text{ for all } 1 \leq i,j \leq n \}$, and let $V^\eps$ and $V^c$ the voting measures defined in \eqref{eq:VPeps}, and \eqref{eq:classicLD} respectively.
 Given $\delta >0$ there exist $\eps_\delta >0$ such that if $\eps < \eps_\delta$ then $\max_{1\leq i \leq n}|V^\eps_i(P) - V_i^c(P)| < \delta$ for all $P \in \calA^n$. \end{theorem}